jvandemo/generator-angular2-library/README.md

 3. Compile your library files:
   ```
-  $ npm run tsc
+  $ npm run build
   ```

-4. From the `sample-library` directory, create a symlink in the global node_modules directory to this library:
+4. From the `sample-library/dist` directory, create a symlink in the global node_modules directory to the `dist` directory of your library:
   ```
+  $ cd dist
   $ npm link
   ```